Written by Metin KARAL – Review Editor

 Verdict

-The Evoluent VM4L (Wired) is the gold standard for left-handed ergonomics.
-Its vertical design is larger and more sculpted than most, keeping the wrist in a neutral position and easing strain during long use.
-The buttons are well placed, but they produce standard clicks rather than silent ones.
-Performance is solid, with adjustable sensitivity and reliable wired connection.
-On the other hand, the lack of Bluetooth or wireless options makes it less flexible.
-It’s also one of the pricier models.
-I would suggest this mouse if ergonomics are your top priority and you don’t mind using a wired setup.
+The Evoluent VM4L is often regarded by many people as the gold standard for left‑handed ergonomics, with a larger and more sculpted vertical design.
+That design keeps the wrist in a neutral position and reduces strain during long sessions.
+The buttons are well placed, though they produce standard clicks rather than silent ones, and performance is solid thanks to adjustable sensitivity and a reliable wired connection.
+In my opinion, the lack of Bluetooth or wireless options makes it less flexible, and the higher price may be a drawback, but I find it an excellent choice if ergonomics are your top priority and you’re fine with a wired setup.
+But I want to warn you again; it is a wired mouse, not wireless.
+If you are looking for a wireless mouse, look for another 4-mouse reviewed here.

 #3 🥉 Kensington Pro Fit Ergo (K79810WW) — Reliable Office Choice